David Allan Aardsma

 - Debut April 6, 2004

 Aardsma attended Penn State in his freshman year of college after graduating from Cherry Creek High School in 2000.
-He transferred to Rice University in 2001, where he remained for the rest of his college tenure.
+He transferred to Rice in 2001, where he remained for the rest of his college tenure.
 With the Owls, he became a dominant closer and set school single-season and career save records.
 In the 2003 College World Series, he earned two wins and a save while striking out 15 of the 16 batters he faced, as Rice won its first national championship.

-Aardsma was drafted in the first round of the 2003 amateur draft by the San Francisco Giants with the 22nd overall pick.
-He was signed by scout Tom Korenek and sent to the Class A San Jose Giants, playing brilliantly that year, posting a 1.96 ERA while striking out 28 in 18 1/3 innings and notching 8 saves.
-Earning an invitation to Spring Training with the Giants in 2004, he again pitched well, posting a 2.08 ERA and a striking out 6 in 8 2/3 innings.
-His talent earned him a spot on the Giants' Opening Day roster - in the 10 months since he was drafted he had skipped AA and AAA and gone straight to the majors.
+Aardsma was drafted in the first round (22nd overall) of the 2003 amateur draft by the San Francisco Giants.
+He was signed by scout Tom Korenek and sent to the Class A San Jose Giants, pitching to a 1.96 ERA while striking out 28 in 18 1/3 innings and notching 8 saves.
+Earning an invitation to spring training with the Giants in 2004, he again pitched well, posting a 2.08 ERA and striking out 6 in 8 2/3 innings.
+His talent earned him a spot on the Opening Day roster - in the 10 months since he was drafted he had skipped AA and AAA and gone straight to the majors.
 He made his debut one day after the season opener, pitching two innings, allowing three hits, and walking one.
-In his first 6 appearances, he had a 1.80 ERA, but this success did not last.
-The day after giving up 2 runs in an inning on April 20th, he was sent down to the AAA Fresno Grizzlies.
+In his first 6 appearances, he posted a 1.80 ERA, but this success did not last.
+One day after giving up 2 runs in an inning on April 20th, he was sent down to the AAA Fresno Grizzlies.
 He split the remainder of the year between San Francisco, where he posted a 6.75 ERA in 11 games, and Fresno, where he was 6-4 with a 3.09 ERA and 11 saves.